gioblu/PJON/documentation/routing.md

   router.loop();
 }
 ```

+Consider that exists also `PJONSwitch3` able to handle up to 3 buses, and `PJONSwitch` able to handle an array of buses. `PJONSwitch` can be used also in local mode, although, because the hop count field is not included, the network topology cannot include loops.

 ### Router
-The [PJONRouter](/examples/ARDUINO/Network/SoftwareBitBang/Router) class routes between both locally attached buses also if different strategies or media are in use, and remote buses reachable through the locally attached buses.
+The [PJONRouter](/examples/routing/ARDUINO/Network/Router/Router) class routes between both locally attached buses also if different strategies or media are in use, and remote buses reachable through the locally attached buses.
 In this example simple a router is created:
 ```cpp
                  ________
     Bus 0.0.0.3 |        | Bus 0.0.0.4